-“Endo” in Greek means “inside”, while “odont” means “tooth”.
+“Endo” in Greek stands for “inside”, while “odont” stands for “tooth”.
 As such, endodontic treatments target the inside of the tooth.
 Root canal procedure in Ottawa in a type of endodontic treatment.

-To better understand endodontic treatment, it is useful to know the anatomy of the tooth:
+To better understand the details of endodontic treatment, it is useful to know the anatomy of the tooth:

-- The pulp is the soft tissue located under the white enamel of the tooth and below a hard layer called dentin.
+- The pulp is the soft tissue located under the protective coat of enamel of the tooth and below a hard layer called dentin.

 - This pulp contains nerves, blood vessels, and connective tissue and produces the surrounding dentin tissues during tooth development.